adriannosaurus/361/README.md

 #361

-This document is included in a zip folder with the source code for my IST 361 project.

-For the past four months, I have had free reign to create a prototype of an application.
+From January to April 2018, I had free reign to create a prototype of an application.
 I decided to design a prototype for a textbook price match application.
 The idea came to me at the beginning of the semester when I was trying to find the best places to order textbooks.

 Working on a full-scale project independently is a huge milestone for me.
-IST 361 gives me the freedom and flexibility to experience the entire development lifecycle from conception to working prototype, along with all of the challenges that I will face in the real world.
+This project has given me the freedom and flexibility to experience the entire development lifecycle from conception to working prototype, along with all of the challenges that I will face in the real world.

 Below is a list of all of the classes in the project and a quick summary of what they do.
 All of the code was written by me.
 As I continue to build this project on my own time, though, I will likely integrate open source code to make the application more robust.